 Our next stop?
 The SightReader Music window.
 This happens when we click this button

 Finally, reading music is hard not because of playing the right notes, or playing the right rhythms.
-It’s hard because you have to play them together.
+It’s hard because you have to play this together.
 Get familiar with notes and rhythms.
 Then don’t forget to play it so it sounds musical!

 Many players are interested in reading music.
 After all, most players of other instruments can do this.
 For guitarists, it will open a brand new window of music that doesn't exist in tab!
 But, there's a problem.